|Posted by [email protected] on February 1, 2018 at 12:40 AM||comments (1)|

 The signature activity of the CWC is its support of the youth of Cresskill.
-In 2017 it offered scholarships with a total value of $2,250 to four graduating students of Cresskill High School.
-The Rachel Engel Memorial Scholarship was given to Christine McConney and the three achievement scholarships went to Hannah Manning, Danny Koopalethes and Jack McCaffrey.
+In 2018 it offered scholarships with a total value of $2,000 to three graduating students of Cresskill High School.
+The Rachel Engel Memorial Scholarship was given to Sabrini Lew and the two achievement scholarships went to Sarah Green and Alexandra King.
 Another youth initiative is the sponsorship of two Cresskill HS students to attend the HOBY and GCI programs.
 Since 1958 HOBY has provided leadership training, service-learning and motivation building experiences for more than 450,000 young people.
 Girls' Career Institute is an annual program held at Douglass College and sponsored by the NJSFWC for high school Junior girls to explore women's issues and encourage awareness to contemporary problems.
 It offers a "mini college experience" at Douglass College on the campus of the University of Rutgers.
 They learn about career choices from volunteer professional speakers and how to network with other delegates from all over the state of New Jersey.
 Many establish lasting friendships with one another.
-On completion of these courses, this year’s seminarians Nicole Moarkech and Madison Lee attended a club meeting to report on their experiences at HOBY and GCI which they described as life changing.

 Other international initiatives are to support Heifer International and UNICEF.
 Heifer provides animals or other necessities for women to help their families become self-sufficient and even to earn money.
 CWC gave $463.15 which was doubled to $926.30 by a matching grant.
 The Club’s Trick or Treat collection program yielded $200 which, with a 5 times matching grant, totaled $1000 for UNICEF.